gregdan3/gregdan3.github.io/pages/toki-pona/sona/o.md

 </details>

 This also applies to inanimate things!
-What does it mean to give instructions or apply requirements to a building, collection, light, or colors?
+What does it mean to give instructions or requirements to a building, collection, light, or colors?

 You can also reword these as instructions: